zf-fr/zfr-shopify/README.md

 $shopifyClient = new ShopifyClient([
     'private_app'   => false,
     'api_key'       => 'YOUR_API_KEY', // In public app, this is the app ID
-    'shared_secret' => 'YOUR_SHARED_SECRET',
     'access_token'  => 'MERCHANT_TOKEN',
     'shop'          => 'merchant.myshopify.com'
 ]);
 ```

-The `shared_secret` is needed so you can exchange an authorization code for an access token during the OAuth dance, while the
-`access_token` is the long lived token you receive.

 Most of the time, you will need to alter the client once you have retrieved the shop info.
 To that extent, the client offers
 two public methods: